ismaili-ziad/me/index.md

 *Note: My surname is "Ismaili Alaoui," in full.
 My first name is "Ziad."
 I do not have a middle name.*

-#### Interests: Graph Transformation, Graph Rewriting, Graph Algorithms, Succinct Data Structures, Compression, Tournaments, Query Complexity
+#### Interests: graph transformation, graph rewriting, graph algorithms, succinct data structures, compression, tournaments, query complexity (deterministic, randomised and quantum)...

 To contact me, please send me an email at ziad.ismaili-alaoui (at) liverpool (dot) ac (dot) uk.
 (I used to have my email address reversed to reduce the risks of spam from web scrapers, but I decided to be more reasonable.)

 ## Education
-### University of Liverpool
+**University of Liverpool**
 - PhD, Computer Science (_Since October 2024_)

-### University of York
+**University of York**
 - MScR, Computer Science (_September 2023 to September 2024_)
 - BSc, Computer Science (_September 2020 to July 2023_)